This review was originally published in Australian Army Chaplaincy Journal (2020), pp.115-116. Available on the DPN.

 - The Apostle Paul expressed his vision for community as an interdependent body, of which he said: ‘If one part suffers, all the parts suffer with it, and if one part is honoured, all the parts are glad’ (1 Corinthians 12:26).
 What religious resources can inform this kind of belonging and teamwork at its best?

 - What locally appropriate processes do we need in Australia for helping soldiers find tribal connections and resilience for the sake of psychological survival?

-WO2 Greg Mathers also conducted a review of this book.
-The video of his review can be found in a previously published Cove article in February 2019 here.
+Note: WO2 Greg Mathers also conducted a review of this book.
+His video review can be found here.